 Various types of anesthetics are available.
 The doctor will choose the one which is the most appropriate for each individual case.
 Some procedures may be completed with a local anesthetic.
 Others may require intravenous drugs or gas anesthesia.
 Anesthesia is diligently monitored by the doctor, staff and advanced monitoring equipment.

-Animal Emergency Center can provide non-invasive removal of certain esophageal (food pipe) and gastric (stomach) foreign bodies by using a flexible fiber optic scope.
+Animal Emergency Center of Las Vegas and Henderson can provide non-invasive removal of certain esophageal (food pipe) and gastric (stomach) foreign bodies by using a flexible fiber optic scope.
 This is performed under general anesthesia and may eliminate the need for surgical intervention.

 Current laboratory equipment provides rapid in-house evaluation of blood and urine samples when indicated.
 These diagnostics aid in providing the information needed to best treat your pet’s medical condition.